Visse/QTYoutubeViewer/README.txt

                 wich is the default on most system, you won't be able to see much, I made a quick fix, look in 'main.cpp' there I manually set up backgrounds :/
 * Add support for comments
+* Add better video buffer - ATM it just seems to lag, it is not waiting for all the data :(
+* Fix video releated and responses, the parser can't find any videos in the feeds :/
+* Add links in description, AKA then the user clicks on, for example a username, we should automatic load that user ( same as user:XXXX ), but with out having to cut/past :)

 *** Contact me ***